 Circadian V-ATPase Rhythms and Tissue-Specific Condensate Phase Diagrams Determine Chronovulnerability to Neurodegeneration

-Your brain's daily acid rhythm may be what keeps toxic protein clumps from forming — and aging breaks that rhythm.
+Your brain's daily pH rhythm may act as a nightly 'reset button' for toxic protein clumps — and aging breaks this clock.

 This is an AI-generated summary.
 Read the full mechanism below for technical detail.